jonasschui/SoNaR_corpus_formatted/README.md

 The test set remains the same however the training set is split.
 10% of the original training set has been taken to create a development set.
 90% of the original training set remains to use as training data.

+This repository is reserved for people that already have acces to the SoNaR corpus